The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 Part of that could also have required any provider to respond to a request for such GFE “within 3 days” (as with the mortgage GFE), so if the patient is shopping, they get answers in a timely manner.

-And what if there were “teeth” in that law, by requiring any procedure done with more than three days lead time that is done without prior approval only be charged at Medicare rates…?
+And what if there were “teeth” in that law, by requiring any procedure done with more than three days lead time that doesn’t have prior approval only be charged at Medicare rates…?

 If we really wanted to force the medical industry to figure out how to tell a customer what they charge, we could even define clauses relating to emergency care.
 Say, something like “any patient treated on an emergency basis who is conscious and able to provide informed consent must be provided with a Medical GFE prior to any billable procedure”, or something similar.